Skip to main content

 The Oyu Onsen Town

 While I waited for the shuttle bus to arrive and take me back to Koide Station, I had the chance to wander around Oyu Onsen a bit.
 The area surrounding Murakami-ya Ryokan was quite charming.
-Everything was built onto steep hills (although that could have just been the giant piles of snow) and I found my way to some of the other nearby bathhouses.
-Not too far away I found an outdoor foot bath, with small minnows darting around in the water.
+Everything was built onto steep hills (although that could have just been the giant piles of snow) and I found my way to some nearby bathhouses.
+Not too far away, I found an outdoor foot bath, with small minnows darting around in the water.
 I was tempted to try it out, but the thought of taking off my boots and socks in the frigid air made me change my mind.

 Access